pism/pism/doc/sphinx/manual/practical-usage/saving-time-series.rst

   sub-steps for the SIA stress balance (sub-)model. ``max_hor_vel`` determines the CFL-type restriction for mass continuity and conservation of energy contributions of the SSA stress balance (i.e. sliding) velocity.

-.. note:: Document "Scalar time-series supported by PISM"

-          (with or without the hydrology model)

 .. rubric:: Footnotes